-Leading State: Poland Number of Participating States: 50 Secretariat: International Centre for Migration Policy Development, ICMPD Established: 2009 The Prague Process is a political initiative that developed out of the "Building Migration Partnerships" (BMP) Ministerial Conference, which took place in Prague on 28 April 2009.
-At this conference, the participating states adopted the Joint Declaration on principles and initiatives for close migration partnerships. promo-ting Moreover, the participating states agreed to do so through a comprehensive, balanced and pragmatic approach that respects the human rights of migrants and their family members, as well as of refugees.
-The text of the BMP Joint Declaration was prepared by participating states with the active participation of several EU bodies and international organisations.
-Specifically, the Joint Declaration established the following five areas as a basis for cooperation: - preventing and fighting illegal migration; - integration of legally residing migrants; - readmission, voluntary return and sustainable reintegration; - migration, mobility and development; - legal migration with a special emphasis on labour migration.
-The main aim of the Prague Process has been to promote migration partnerships between states of the European Union/Shengen area, Western Balkans, Eastern Partnership, Central Asia, Russia and Turkey, in line with the Global Approach to Migration and Mobility (GAMM), which constitutes the overarching framework for the external dimension of EU migration policy.
-The Process is led by Poland, while the Core Group, comprised of 19 states, the European Commission and ICMPD, supports the Senior Officials Meetings.
-The Senior Officials constitutes the decisive body of the Prague Process.
-The Prague Process Action Plan 2012-2016 "Building adopted during the Migration Partnerships in Action" Ministerial Conference in Poznan on 4 November 2011 outlines 22 concrete activities in 6 thematic areas to be implemented during that period.
-The preparatory meetings for the Action Plan resulted in extending the thematic scope of the Process's agenda to the area of asylum and vulnerable groups, which evolved into an independent area of further cooperation.
-From 2012-2015, Poland and six other leading states are implementing the EU-funded initiative "Support for the Implementation of the Prague Process and its Action Plan", also known as the "Prague Process Targeted Initiative" (PP TI).
-This initiative is led by Poland together with the Czech Republic, Germany, Hungary, Romania, Slovakia and Sweden, who also take the lead in the pilot projects of PP TI.
-In addition to the PP TI project, Poland also supports the Prague Process financially on an ad-hoc basis and organises/hosts Core Group meetings.
+Prague Process Key Data Lead State: Poland Support Team: ICMPD Established: 2009 Staff: 5 Partner States: 50 The Prague Process is a political initiative that developed out of the Building Migration P a r t n e r s h i p s (BMP) Ministerial Conference, which took place in Prague on 28 April 2009.
+At this conference, the participating states adopted a Joint Declaration on the principles and initiatives for promoting close migration partnerships.
+Moreover, the participating states agreed to do so through a comprehensive, balanced and pragmatic approach that respects the human rights of migrants and their family members, as well as of refugees.
+The text of the BMP Joint Declaration was prepared by all BMP participating states with the active participation of several EU bodies and international organisations.
+Specifically, the Joint Declaration established the following five areas as a basis for cooperation: - Preventing and fighting illegal migration - Integration of legally residing migrants - Readmission, voluntary return and sustainable reintegration - Migration, mobility and development - Legal migration with a special emphasis on labour migration The main aim of the Prague Process has been to implement in the Eastern and South-Eastern Regions the objectives of the Global Approach to Migration and Mobility (GAMM), which constitutes the overarching framework for the external dimension of EU migration policy.
+The Process is led by Poland, while the Core Group, comprised of 15 states, the European Commission and ICMPD, supports the Senior Officials' Meeting.
+The Senior Officials comprise the decisive body of the Prague Process.

+The Prague Process Action Plan 2012-2016 outlines 22 concrete activities in 6 thematic areas to be implemented during that period.
+The preparatory meetings for the Action Plan resulted in extending the thematic scope of the process's agenda to the area of asylum and vulnerable groups, which evolved into an independent area of further cooperation.
+From 2012-2016, Poland and six other leading states are implementing the EU-funded initiative "Support for the Implementation of the Prague Process and its Action Plan", also known as the "Prague Process Targeted Initiative (PP TI)".
+This initiative is led by Poland together with Czech Republic, Germany, Hungary, Romania, Slovakia and Sweden, who also take the lead in the initiative's pilot projects.
+In addition to the PP TI project, Poland also supports the Prague Process financially on an ad-hoc basis and organises/hosts Core Group meetings in 2012 and 2013.
 ICMPD serves as the Prague Process Secretariat and the Support Team of the Prague Process Targeted Initiative.
-Participants As of 2013, the following states are participants of the Prague Process: Albania, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Kosovo^{}, Kyrgyzstan, Latvia,
+Email: Radim.Zak@icmpd.org